Movie of the Week Blogathon: Gidget Grows Up

 Apparently Valentine is clumsy in real life.
 According to a 1972 story in the Santa Fe New Mexican, “She was the last of five contestants to try for the role of Alice Johnson.
 Unlike the other girls, who appeared chic and efficient, Karen fumbled for a chair, dropped her purse, and as she made a grab for it, lost her glasses, which had been perched on top of her head.
 As she stopped to retrieve them, the script slid off her lap.
 Producer Reynolds was delighted!
 ‘You’re exactly what I am looking for,’ he told her.”

 Gidget Grows Up is written by John McGreevey.
 When I hear his name, I picture it in white Times Roman caps with B-roll of mountains behind it.
-I’ve seen it that way many times, because he wrote many classic episodes of The Waltons, in the early seasons when the show was good.
+I’ve seen it that way many times at the start of The Waltons, because McGreevey wrote many classic episodes of that series in the early seasons when the show was good.
 He penned one of my Season 1 favorites, “The Hunt.”
 That’s the one where John Boy has a crisis about his manhood when he hesitates to shoot a turkey.
 McGreevey also wrote for series like Family Affair and My Three Sons, as well as the Gidget TV series.
 So clearly he’s the right man for the job.

 Do you love ’60s fashions?
 Because Valentine wears a different groovy ’60s outfit in nearly every scene.
 I’ve put together a little fashion show for your viewing pleasure.
 Sorry I couldn’t get a clear capture of her white go-go boots.